caeost/literate/mdparser.ljs.md

 ####Parser
 This is where the rubber hits the road.
 This is a constructor function which takes in three arguments. `filename` is simply the name of the file you are translating, this may have to be more flexible to handle directories later. `watch` determines whether or not to continue watching file for changes. `generateHtml` will cause it to render out the markdown, as well as output the documentation code.

+Features

+  * write html + documentation code to a directory that can be published easily

 Some desirable changes:

   * allow passing an output name to write to
-  * write html + documentation code to a directory that can be published easily
   * make sure the parser reveals what it does to more advanced usage
   * abstract out file actions so we can also parse documents on client side.
 For example have a button that on click saves parsed js to clipboard
   * build preview viewer.
 Just a simple node server with [marked](https://github.com/chjj/marked) which opens a preivew window, or clientside just a window opening.
 This would have the running documentation code and update on preview
   * write out headers and subheaders of markdown as comments to generated file
   * build sourcemaps when asked to
+  	* this would be VERY useful
   * *MAYBE* support closure compiler style [annotations](https://developers.google.com/closure/compiler/docs/js-for-compiler) in markdown if it can be done in a pretty and reliable way

 ```javascript